Effects of resolution inhomogeneity in large-eddy simulation: Commutator Modeling

-The insights gained in the previous section enable the development of a model for the implicit commutation error.
-As turbulence flows through a coarsening grid, a commutation model must transfer the energy in newly unresolvable scales to the subgrid scales.
-The appropriate transfer rate for LES applications is given by equation~(\ref{eq:statCommError}).
-A common mechanism for providing this transfer of energy is a viscosity-based model, as suggested by the second order term in equation~(\ref{eq:origCommError}), which is equipped with the viscosity $\nu_{comm} = a \Delta \partial \Delta/\partial x$.
-However, unlike the subgrid stress, the commutation model should not affect the well resolved scales through the resolution change; i.e., the model must eliminate newly unresolvable scales while persevering the well resolved scales.
-In fact, notice from equation~(\ref{eq:statCommError}) that, ideally, the commutation model should have no effect on wavenumbers away from the cutoff wavenumber.
-As such, a hyperviscosity model is more appropriate for commutation modeling.
-The higher order terms in equations~(\ref{eq:origCommError}) and~(\ref{eq:commseries}) suggest an appropriate form for such a model.
-Substituting $u = \hat{u} e^{i \kappa x}$ into either (\ref{eq:origCommError}) or (\ref{eq:commseries}) shows that the most significant commutation term for $(\kappa \Delta)$ large is:
+\gryr{A common mechanism for providing the transfer of energy from resolved to subgrid scales is a viscosity-based model, as suggested by the second order term in (\ref{eq:origCommError}), which is equipped with the viscosity $\nu_{comm} = U \Delta \partial \Delta/\partial x$.
+However, as indicated by (\ref{eq:comm_hat1}), a commutation model should ideally only affect wavenumbers near the cutoff wavenumber.
+This property preserves wavenumbers that are well resolved throughout the resolution change while removing those that are not.
+As such, a hyperviscosity is a more appropriate model for the commutator, as also indicated by the leading order terms in (\ref{eq:origCommError}).
+Specifically, the leading order terms in (\ref{eq:origCommError}) suggest the following form for a general one dimensional hyperviscosity commutation model:}

+for some constant $C$ and even order $\N$ ($\N$ is assumed to be a positive even integer for the remainder of this paper).